rcrowley/freight/README.md

 If your system has GnuPG 2.x make sure that a gpg-agent is running and that you have installed a pinentry package (e.g. pinentry-curses) that suits your needs.
-You may also need to set GPG_TTY environment variable like this:
+On freight 0.3.11 and older you may also need to set the GPG_TTY environment variable like this:

     export GPG_TTY=$(tty)